Arsenal21/simple-download-monitor/simple-download-monitor/readme.txt

 == Changelog ==

+= TODO 3.5.1 =
+- Added a few more user-agents check in the is_bot function.

 = 3.5.0 =
 - Added check for a couple of user-agents in the is_bot function.
 - Added a filter that can be used to override what you consider bot via your own custom function.